Toys "R" Us UK

 Toys "R" Us is a British retailer owned by WHP Global.
 The UK Toys 'R' Us was established by its U.S. counterpart, with the first store opening in 1985.
 In 2018, the retailer closed all locations but was later revived in 2021, eventually leading to physical Toys "R" Us concessions opening in WHSmith stores.

-The retailer currently has concessions in WHSmith and TGJones stores.
+It currently has concessions in WHSmith, TGJones and Hobbycraft stores.